HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/IppoolsApi.md

 ## Update

-> IpPool Update(ctx, ippoolId, ipPoolUpdate)
+> IpPool Update(ctx, ippoolId, ipPool)

 Update IP pool by ID

-Update a single ip pool with matching ID
+Update a single ip pool with matching ID.
+'DefaultRoute' can only be updated if ip pool is not currently in-use.

 ### Required Parameters